Kit Information

 Tight or loose fit?

-Can I get a roadsuit?
+Can I get a Velocity Suit (aka skinsuit)?

 Do Middle Schoolers need a kit?